 - I. The City will maintain a balanced operating budget for all governmental funds with ongoing resources equal to or greater than ongoing expenditures. - II.
 Resources for the Capital Improvement Program shall be: - A. All of the Scholl Canyon Royalty Fees.
-In addition, for FY 2010-11 and FY 2011-12, City Council adopted through the budget process, 100% of sales tax revenues to be allocated to the General Fund.
-This policy continues for FY 2012-13 with a 1% transfer to the Capital Improvement Fund (401). - B. Discontinue the transfer of \$1.5 million from the General Fund in FY 2012-13 as a result of AB 1x26.
-This funding source was part of the \$6 million loan repayment from the Redevelopment Agency to the General Fund.
-Given the uncertainty surrounding this payment, we have discontinued the transfer for FY 2012-13. - C. The Gas Tax Fund whose resources shall consist of all Gas Tax revenues. - D. The resources for the Scholl Canyon Landfill Post-Closure fund will consist of a transfer of \$250,000 from the Capital Improvement Fund (401). - E. The Development Impact Fees Fund (405) will derive its resources from Parks and Library Mitigation fees (AB 1600), Parks Quimby fee, as well as fund balance from prior years. - III.
+For FY 2013-14, 100% of sales tax revenues will be deposited to the General Fund with a 1% transfer of these revenues to the Capital Improvement Fund (401). - B. The Gas Tax Fund whose resources shall consist of all Gas Tax revenues. - C. The resources for the Scholl Canyon Landfill Post-Closure fund will consist of a transfer of \$1,500,000 from the Capital Improvement Fund (401). - D. The Parks Mitigation Fee Fund (405), Library Mitigation Fee Fund (407), and Parks Quimby Fund (408) will derive their resources from Parks and Library Mitigation fees (AB 1600), Parks Quimby fee, as well as fund balance from prior years. - III.
 Any transfers from the Capital Improvement Fund to the General Fund will be determined each year during the Budget process, but the goal will be to eliminate the transfers.
-For FY 2011-12, approximately \$296,000 was transferred from the Capital Improvement Fund (401) to the General Fund to fund the operation of the Pacific Park Pool.
-This transfer is discontinued for FY 2012-13. - IV.
-The City will continue to fund all City governmental capital improvements on a "pay-as-you-go" or cash basis, but recognize that there may be times when an alternate financing strategy may be appropriate.
-Each strategy (General Obligation Bonds, Certificates of Participation, and Lease-
+There is no transfer for FY 2013-14.